LeonardoTrapani/rediredge/README.md

 ## Highlights

 * **Instant redirects, zero cold starts.** A tiny Go redirector returns 30x in a single lookup.
-* **Built‑in TLS, no proxy needed.** Go redirector handles HTTPS directly via autocert—faster, simpler, one binary.
+* **Automatic HTTPS built‑in.** Go redirector handles HTTPS for all your domains and subdomains directly via autocert—faster, simpler, one binary.
-* **Automatic HTTPS built‑in.** ACME HTTP‑01 with zero config, on‑demand cert issuance.
 * **Easy to self‑host.** One‑command **Docker Compose** templates; multiple templates will be available.
 * **Hosted or self‑hosted.** Use our **hosted, horizontally‑scaled** service (no setup), or run it yourself for free.
-* **Simple & powerful.** Clean Next.js dashboard & API, 307/308 method‑preserving redirects, path/query controls.
+* **Simple & powerful.** Clean dashboard & API, 307/308 method‑preserving redirects, path/query controls.
 * **Portable & open.** Docker‑friendly, cloud‑agnostic, MIT‑licensed.

 ---